gokulkrishh/introduction-to-graphql/README.md

 ## 🙅🏻‍♂️ Concepts of GraphQL

-- [Queries & Mutations](https://graphql.org/learn/queries/) - GraphQL queries are so much easier to request data than a REST API (you can always ask for more details 😉).
+- [Queries & Mutations](https://graphql.org/learn/queries/) - GraphQL queries are so much easier to request data than a REST API.
 - [Schema & Types](https://graphql.org/learn/schema/) - GraphQL has its own schema & type system which we are already familiar with (`String`, `Int`, `[]` etc.).
 - [Resolver](https://graphql.org/learn/execution/#root-fields-resolvers) - is responsible for mapping the query to a function.
 - [Validation](https://graphql.org/learn/validation/) - By using the type system, it is easy to determine whether a GraphQL query is valid or not.
 - [Execution](https://graphql.org/learn/execution/) - After being validated, a GraphQL query is executed by a GraphQL server which returns a result that mirrors the shape of the requested query, typically as JSON.
 - [Introspection](https://graphql.org/learn/introspection/) - It's often useful to ask a GraphQL schema for information about what queries it supports.

 ### 🐣🐥 Steps To Run